Add

 • Tag management and on-page SEO.

-• Redirections and sitemaps possible, sometimes more technical (depending on hosting).
+• Redirects and sitemaps possible, sometimes more technical (depending on hosting).

-• Very good playground for advanced SEO via custom stack.
+• Great playground for advanced SEO via a custom stack.

 • Both tools allow: